Blowup driven by critical balance in a differential kinetic model of gravity wave turbulence: Introduction

-At this stage, we note that formally setting the function $U$ to zero reduces the \xdam\, to the isotropic version of a diffusion approximation already found by Hasselmann et al \cite{hasselmann1985computations}, written in a general form by Dyachenko et al. \cite{DyachenkoNewellPushkarevZakharov1992}, and studied in greater detail by Pushkarev \& Zakharov \cite{zakharov1999diffusion} in the specific context of gravity waves (see also \cite{nazarenko2006sandpile, nazarenko2015wave}).
+We later refer to the model (\ref{eq:RSDAM}) as the \xdam.\, At this stage, we note that formally setting the function $U$ to zero reduces the \xdam\, to the isotropic version of a diffusion approximation already found by Hasselmann et al \cite{hasselmann1985computations}, written in a general form by Dyachenko et al. \cite{DyachenkoNewellPushkarevZakharov1992}, and studied in greater detail by Pushkarev \& Zakharov \cite{zakharov1999diffusion} in the specific context of gravity waves (see also \cite{nazarenko2006sandpile, nazarenko2015wave}).
 The model then admits pure scaling steady states in terms of KZ and RJ solutions.
 The presence of nonzero $U$ alters the nature of the steady states.
 In particular, the \xdam\, supports steady-state direct cascade solutions which interpolate between Kolmogorov-Zakharov spectrum $E(\omega) \propto \omega^{-4}$ in the infrared (IR) and a strong-coupling regime $\propto \omega^{-2}$ in the ultraviolet (UV).
-In addition, at the specific value of $\phi=\pi$, the model also supports a transition from KZ to the Phillips regime $\propto \omega^{-5}$.
+In addition, at the specific value of $\phi=\pi$, the model also supports a transition from KZ to the Phillips regime $\propto \omega^{-5}$. \cm One could object that neither of the two simplifying features used to derive the \xdam\, should \emph{a priori} be valid for gravity waves: there is no physically natural multicomponent extension of the ocean surface, and the interaction of a quartet of gravity waves is not expected to be local in momentum space.
+Our intent, however, is not to claim physical realizability, but to use the combination of a large-$N$ limit and a diffential approximation as a controlled setting in which a kinetic model of gravity waves can be studied rigorously, that is not restricted to the weakly nonlinear regime.
+In this perspective, we will find that the model (\ref{eq:RSDAM}) has two novel and surprising dynamical features, which connect to the question of finite-time blowup in kinetic equations.